 Before LATERA, nasal valve collapse correction involved harvesting donor cartilage from another location, like the ear or nose, and surgically implanting it in the lateral wall of the nose.

 The implant can be performed by itself under local anesthesia, or the procedure can be done simultaneously with nasal turbinate reduction.
 Alternatively, it can be performed under general anesthesia along with septal surgery.

 When the LATERA procedure is done with no other treatments, there is minimal swelling and discomfort.
-Patients should be able to immediately return to their normal routine.
+Patients should be able to immediately return to their normal routine with clear nasal breathing.

 CEENTA physicians offer the LATERA procedure in its North and South Carolina locations.